data-prep-kit/data-prep-kit/ADVANCED.md

 ### Run your first transform using command line options

-You can run transforms via docker image or using virtual environments.
-This [document](doc/quick-start/run-transform-venv.md) shows how to run a transform using virtual environment.
-You can follow this [document](doc/quick-start/run-transform-image.md) to run using docker image.
+You can run transforms via the command line or from within a docker image.
+* This [document](doc/quick-start/run-transform-cli.md) shows how to
+run a transform using the command line interface and a virtual environment.
+* You can follow this [document](doc/quick-start/run-transform-image.md) to run using docker image.